Anna Netrebko: Musical awards

 Netrebko won 2006 Bambi Award in the classical music category.
 She was awarded the "World Star" of the BraVo International Professional Music Awards 2018.

 She won the 2007 Singer of the Year and the 2008 Female Artist of Year in the Classical Brit Awards.
 She was identified by the journal Musical America as "a genuine superstar for the 21st century" and was named Musician of the Year for 2008.
 Netrebko was one of the recipients of Leading Ladies Award 2012 awarded by Madonna magazine.
 She received another Leading Ladies Award in the category of Culture in 2016.
 She was presented an Opera News Award in April 2016.

 Netrebko won the "Female Singer of the Year" (Sängerin des Jahres) in the 2014 and 2016 Echo Klassik Award.
 She was awarded "Best Vocalist in Classical Music" at the Russian National Music Awards in 2016, 2017 and 2018.
 She won the Best Female Singer in the 2017 International Opera Awards.
 On 26 October 2018, the Metropolitan Opera Guild honored her on its annual luncheon.
 In 2020 she was awarded the Swedish Polar Music Prize and the Victoire d'honneur in the Victoires de la musique classique.

 In September 2022, she received an "Österreichischer Musiktheaterpreis" as Best Female Leading Role for her portrayal of Lady Macbeth in “Macbeth” in Wiener Staatsoper.

 State honors and others

 In 2004, Netrebko was awarded the State Prize of the Russian Federation.
 In February 2008, she was named People's Artist of Russia.
 In May 2018, she received the Order of Friendship from the Azerbaijani president.
 In February 2017, the Austrian government named her Kammersängerin.

 On 18 September 2021, Netrebko celebrated her 50th birthday with a concert held in the Kremlin in Moscow.
-The concert featured friends and stars as Eyvazov, Rolando Villazon, Plácido Domingo or Michael Volle.
-Putin congratulated from afar through Dmitri Peskov, because he had been exposed to Corona cases.
-Part of the proceeds from ticket sales will be donated to the Arithmetic of Good charity fund, which helps orphans.
+The concert featured friends and stars as Eyvazov, Rolando Villazon, Plácido Domingo and Michael Volle.
+Putin congratulated from afar through Dmitri Peskov, because he had been exposed to coronavirus cases.
+Part of the proceeds from ticket sales were said to be donated to the Arithmetic of Good charity fund, which helps orphans.

 Asteroid 31104 Annanetrebko was named in her honor.
 The official naming citation was published by the Minor Planet Center on 31 January 2018 (M.P.C.
 108697).